 If you are looking for colourful socks representing the vibrancy of West Africa, look no further than Afrisocks – a new venture established by two entrepreneurs at the beginning of the year that aims to promote African culture and design.

-Established by CEO Huzaif AlHassan from Ghana and his business partner Michael, the socks are inspired by West African designs, including the Kente cloth of the Akan people of Ghana and Cote d’Ivoire.
+Established by CEO Huzaif AlHassan from Ghana and his business partner Michael from Israel, the socks are inspired by West African designs, including the Kente cloth of the Akan people of Ghana and Cote d’Ivoire.
 Interest in the socks was boosted by a video, showcasing some of their designs, that went viral recently.
 I spoke to Huzaif to find out what business challenges the team has faced; why they are not manufacturing on home soil and who tends to be their target market…

 MisBeee Writes: When was Afrisocks established?